JuiceFW/JuiceFW/README.md

 In my portfolio there are scripts such as:
   - Parsers using proxies, multithreading and API
   - Telegram bots.
-(Bot for chat, for orders, etc.) (One of https://t.me/kworkbirga )
+(Bot for chat, for orders, etc.) (Example: https://t.me/kworkbirga или https://t.me/IP_Cities_Bot)
   - Checking the proxy for operability
   - Discord bots with MySQL support
   - User bots that parse messages and videos from the channel's telegrams and forward them to any other services